 1 tins red kidney beans, rinsed and drained

 Drizzle of extra virgin olive oil (I use rosemary Pomora)

 1. In a large heavy bottomed pot with a lid, fry the sausages in the oil over a medium heat until they’re nice and brown.
 Once cooked, turn out onto a chopping board and cut each sausage into thirds.
 Put to one side.

 2. Add a touch more oil to the hot pan and add the chopped onions, leek and crushed garlic.
 Sauté for 5 minutes and add a little water to help them steam until softened slightly.
-Add the potato, a quarter tsp of chilli flakes and 2 tsp of smoked paprika.
-Give it all a goof stir, add a touch more water and continue to cook for a further 5 minutes.
+Add 2 tsp of smoked paprika and give it a goof stir, add a touch more water and continue to cook for a further 5 minutes.

 3. Add the tinned tomatoes, vegetable stock and the wine.
 Using your spoon, break up the plum tomatoes a bit, give it all a good stir, up the heat and bring to the boil.
 Add the drained beans and the sausages, turn down the heat to medium low and simmer for 25 minutes, stirring occasionally to prevent it sticking to the bottom of the pot.

 4. Uncover and give your casserole another stir.
 Cover again and cook for a further 25 minutes.
 Meanwhile, chop the chives and parsley.